hitenpratap/azure-service-bus-mcp/README.md

 # azure-service-bus-mcp

-Exposes Azure Service Bus queue and dead-letter browsing to Claude Desktop via MCP, with datetime filtering and full message inspection, built in Go.
+A Go-based tool to browse Azure Service Bus queues and dead-letter queues, with datetime filtering and full message inspection, exposed via the [MCP protocol](https://github.com/mark3labs/mcp-go) for integration with Claude Desktop, VS Code, and Docker Desktop.

+---

 ## Features

-- **Browse Azure Service Bus Queues**: List and inspect messages in Azure Service Bus queues.
+- **Browse Azure Service Bus Queues**: List and inspect messages in queues or topic subscriptions.
 - **Dead-letter Queue Support**: Access and inspect messages in dead-letter queues.
-- **Datetime Filtering**: Filter messages by enqueue time or other datetime fields.
+- **Datetime Filtering**: Filter messages by enqueue time.
-- **Full Message Inspection**: View message bodies and properties.
+- **Full Message Inspection**: View message bodies and all properties.
-- **MCP Integration**: Communicate with Claude Desktop via the MCP protocol.
+- **MCP Integration**: Exposes all features via the MCP protocol for use in Claude Desktop, VS Code, and Docker Desktop.

+---

 ## Project Structure